Copacabana Fort revolt: Profile of the rebels

-The mobilization that would culminate in the armed revolt sought to purify the armed class from the interference of civil politics and repair the pride of the Army.
-Dissident soldiers considered politics dominated by the "low and private interests" of the situationists; for them, civilian politicians had betrayed the Republic proclaimed by the Army.
-They were dissatisfied with society and the Army's position, not accepting obedience without question.
-Rebellion came from esprit de corps, still without claims to the new forces of society, which would come in later movements.
-There was no revolutionary manifesto in the midst of the revolt and it was at first corporate, defending military honor against the figure of Artur Bernardes.
-It was, even so, the expression of a revolutionary climate and the wear and tear of the regime that was not very open to new political, economic and social demands.
-Participants had the identity of a moral elite capable of defeating oligarchies.
+The mobilization that would culminate in the armed revolt sought to purify the armed forces from the interference of civilian politics and restore the pride of the army.
+Dissident soldiers considered politics dominated by the "low and private interests" of status quo supporters; for them, civilian politicians had betrayed the Republic, which had been proclaimed by the army.
+They were dissatisfied with the army's position in society, not accepting obedience without question.
+Their rebellious inclinations came from esprit de corps, rather than a conscious plan to remake society, which would come in later movements.
+There was no revolutionary manifesto in the midst of the revolt; rather it was at first an institutional one, defending military honor against the figure of Artur Bernardes.
+It was, nevertheless, the expression of a revolutionary climate and the wear and tear of the regime that was not very open to new political, economic and social demands.
+Participants had the identity of a moral elite capable of defeating the oligarchies.

-Low-ranking soldiers were high among the insurgents, but few senior officers were won over to the conspiracy.
-The biggest exception was Hermes da Fonseca himself, who lent his name to the movement.
-Fonseca had several possible motives: the offenses suffered, the desire to regain his reputation, the influence of his children and dissatisfaction with the election results.
+Low-ranking soldiers were high among the insurgents, but few senior officers joined the conspiracy.
+The biggest exception was Hermes da Fonseca himself, who lent his name to the rebellion.
+Fonseca had several possible motives: the offenses he suffered, the desire to regain his reputation, the influence of his children and dissatisfaction with the election results.
 The commanders of Fort Copacabana and the garrison of Mato Grosso, who participated in the revolt, were his relatives.
-The rebels were mostly beneficiaries of investments in military education in the previous years, with a mixture of instructors from the "Missão Indígena" at the Realengo Military School, new graduates and junior officers with recent French training.
-They had strong bonds built in the Military School; a few years earlier, Siqueira Campos, Eduardo Gomes and other future revolutionaries discussed politics and the First World War in a space outside the School.
+The rebels were mostly beneficiaries of investments in military education in the previous years, with a mixture of instructors from the "Missão Indígena" at the Military School of Realengo, new graduates, and junior officers with recent French training.
+They had strong bonds built in the Military School; a few years earlier, Siqueira Campos, Eduardo Gomes and other future revolutionaries discussed politics and the First World War outside the school.
 The lieutenants, as the lowest sector from the officialdom, lived closer to the population's needs.
-They were numerous, but still needed a prestigious officer in front of them, a role played by Hermes da Fonseca.
+They were numerous, but still needed a prestigious officer to lead them, a role played by Hermes da Fonseca.

-The revolt arose only in one faction within the Army, which, as a corporation, remained loyal to the power structure.
-By mid-1922 the officer corps split between loyalists and revolutionaries, both of whom believed in a civic role for the Army, but the revolutionaries believed in ending regionalism and corruption.
+The revolt arose only in one faction within the army, which, as an institution, remained loyal to the power structure.
+By mid-1922 the officer corps split between loyalists and revolutionaries, both of whom believed in a civic role for the army, but the revolutionaries believed in ending regionalism and corruption.
 Only a minority took up arms.
 They had support or sympathy among the urban population and some politicians, such as Maurício de Lacerda.